Please scroll down for the personal story…

-Laura (Benjamin) Lollar is Principal, Communicate Colorado LLC, a veteran-owned consulting, coaching, training, facilitation business near Colorado Springs.
-For over 20 years, Laura has worked with Fortune 50 companies, trade associations, independent business owners, non-profits, educators, government agencies and consultants throughout Colorado and the U.S.
+Laura Lollar is Principal, Communicate Colorado LLC, a veteran-owned communication consulting business near Colorado Springs.
+For over 20 years, Laura has supported organizations with interpersonal communication, workplace relationship, customer service and public information projects.

-Laura is a member of the International Association of Facilitators (IAF) and has a Colorado Department of Transportation (CDOT) Emerging Small Business (ESB) designtion.
-She has led partnering and planning sessions, teambuilding, marketing summits and interactive trainings for groups of 5-500.
-Laura has coached executives, business owners, frontline managers and private individuals who appreciate her ability to listen, relate, empathize, strategize and develop their talents.
+Laura is a member of the International Association of Facilitators (IAF) and is a Colorado Department of Transportation (CDOT) Emerging Small Business (ESB).
+She has led partnering and planning sessions, teambuilding, marketing summits, leadership retreats and interactive trainings for groups of 5-500.
+Laura has coached executives, business owners, frontline managers and private individuals who appreciate her ability to listen, relate, empathize, strategize and achieve constructive outcomes.

-A few of Laura’s clients include the Colorado Department of Transportation (CDOT), Paint Brush Hills Metropolitan District, the U.S. Army, Spectranetics, University of Colorado at Colorado Springs, Wells Fargo and Cabela’s, among many others.
+A few of Laura’s clients include The Independence Center, Colorado Department of Transportation (CDOT), Paint Brush Hills Metropolitan District, U.S. Army, Spectranetics, University of Colorado at Colorado Springs, Wells Fargo and Cabela’s, among many others.

 Laura’s work has been featured on television, radio, in newspapers and trade magazines.
 She has been a keynote commencement speaker for colleges and universities as well as a guest lecturer on careers, leadership and communication skills for graduate and undergrad students.